 Shanghai Girls by Lisa See - First of all I want to let you know that this book has a sequel.
 I say this so that if you read it, you won't get to the end and be all like "Hey, wait.
 Lisa don't leave me hanging like this!"
 Because the end certainly sets things up nicely for a sequel.
 That being said this is a sweeping novel about two sisters and their lives beginning in 1937 Shanghai and following them through some harrowing, gut wrenching, challenging times as they eventually make their way and establish themselves in Los Angeles finishing in 1957.
 Not easy, breezy reading that's for sure, there's some deep stuff in here.
 That being said I finished the book in less than a week.
 I really enjoyed the historical perspective and I'm getting ready to dig into the sequel.

 Once Upon a Secret by Mimi Alford - This is her account of her secret 18 month affair with President Kennedy when she was a 19 year old White House intern.
 She did a good job of telling her story without going into extreme details.
 I found it interesting that the "relationship" really haunted her relationships and her life in general.
 She really came off as extremely naive and I personally felt she was seriously victimized.
 I'll go so far as calling JFK a predator and disgusting.
-Look I've never been on board with the "Camelot" thing (it's not a fairy tale when your husband is banging every female that walks by) so I don't think this tarnished his image any more than it's already been tarnished.
+Look I've never been on board with the "Camelot" thing (it's not a fairy tale when your husband is trying to bang every female that walks by) so I don't think this tarnished his image any more than it's already been tarnished.
 Mostly I felt bad for her 19 year old self and I really wanted her to just say "he was a jerk" but she never did.

 Seating Arrangements by Maggie Shipstead - Well, I was really excited to read this book because of the strong reviews, but I hate to say I was supremely disappointed.
 I'll give the writing a B+ and the story/characters D. It's hard to get into a story where you hate every. single. character.
 It was not "hilarious" or "deeply moving"(as advertised) - not in the least.
 Maybe it's because I'm older and the older I get the less I suffer fools gladly.
 I found it souless and sad, pretty much like every character.
 I think the moral of the story (if there was one) was to appreciate what you have.
 I guess, I don't know.
 Mercifully, it was a fast read (3 nights for me).
 My point to this whole review is that I think and want Ms. Shipstead to do better, she's a good writer, but needs to dig deeper for a better, more meaningful story.